it-vecherka/jnoid/jnoid.coffee.md

       debounce: (delay) ->
         @flatMapLatest (value) ->
-          Jnoid.later delay, value
+          Signal.later delay, value

 Take a break.
 Think of all the power we got.
-Now we want to create these streams from everything.
+Now we want to create these signals from everything.

 Constructors
 ------------

 Stop here and think about the basic pattern.
-New EventStream is defined via `subscribe` function and we've already negotiated about the rules about it.
+New Signal is defined via `subscribe` function and we've already negotiated about the rules about it.
 Let's attempt to formalize these rules so that we'll only have to specify the behaviour.